This timeline is not all-inclusive. Selected rail incidents with at least 200 fatalities are listed, plus U.S. incidents.

 October 6, 1972 - Saltillo, Mexico: 208 people die after a train traveling at excessive speed derails and catches fire.

-June 6, 1981 - Bihar, India: India's worst rail accident to date occurs during inclement weather when a train derails and plunges into a river in the state of Bihar.
-800 dead, over 100 injured.
+June 6, 1981 - Bihar, India: India's worst rail accident to date occurs during inclement weather when a train derails and plunges into a river in the state of Bihar, killing 800 and injuring over 100.

 January 13, 1985 - Near the town of Awash in Ethiopia: The government says that 392 people died when a passenger train derailed while crossing a bridge over a ravine.